JVM Tutorials - Herong's Tutorial Examples

 The test result tells me that:

 Conclusion: running the garbage collector explicitly does free up memory used by discarded objects.
-But you don't have to do this in your application, since JVM has a separate thread running the garbage collector automatically.
+But you don't have to do this in your application, since JVM has a separate thread running the garbage collector automatically for you.

 Table of Contents